How Downsizing, Aged Care & the Home Equity Access Scheme Affect Your Age Pension Eligibility

 Every age pensioner gets a Pensioner Concession Card

-Borrow with the Home Equity Access Scheme.
-And at 3.95%
+Borrowing with the Home Equity Access Scheme — Currently 3.95%

-Home-owners can borrow against their property using a government-run reverse mortgage scheme known as the Home Equity Access Scheme .
+Homeowners can borrow against their property through the government-run Home Equity Access Scheme — a type of reverse mortgage.

-As you may well know, the rules around aged care are complex.
-How you may be impacted by the pension changes will depend on your financial situation and the aged care decisions you make.
+As you may know, the rules around aged care and the Age Pension are complex.
+How any changes will affect you depends on both your financial situation and the aged care decisions you make.

-There’s no need to worry or panic about these changes.
-But it is important to understand how they impact on your situation, for better or worse.
+There’s no need to worry or panic — but it is important to clearly understand how changes may affect your situation, whether positively or negatively.

 *We have simplified, rounded and generally streamlined the rules to make our charts and tables work.
 We hope this helps you getting a better understanding how you sit in with the system.
 There are a few quirks we may have skimmed over for simplicity - as there always are with government rules and systems - the objective is to call you to action to get to the bottom of your story.